fedspendingtransparency/usaspending-api/usaspending_api/api_contracts/contracts/v2/search/transaction_spending_summary.md

 # IDV Funding [/api/v2/search/transaction_spending_summary/]

+## Returns aggregations of counts and amounts for transactions [POST /api/v2/search/transaction_spending_summary/]

 Returns the high-level aggregations of the counts and dollar amounts for all transactions which match the keyword filter

-## POST

 + Request (application/json)
     + Attributes (object)